London Transport Tickets & Passes

 The most important thing to remember is to never pay cash for single tickets.
 If you do, your transport costs will be extortionate if you make more than two journeys a day.
-Hardly anyone who lives in London pays the full cash fare and neither should you if you want to save money.

 — A single underground ticket costs £4.50 per journey in central London (in zone 1)

 — A single bus ticket costs £2.40 if you pay on the bus.

 To give you an idea on how much money you will save – three trips on the underground costs £13.50 if you don’t have a Travelcard or a PAYG Oyster card.
 If you use a Pay-as-you-go Oyster card three trips cost £6.30 or a maximum of £7 or £8.40 for unlimited trips for the whole day.
 A One Day Travelcard (unlimited trips) costs £7.30 or £8.80 depending on the time you start travelling.
 So as you can see, it’s a huge saving.

 Travelcards and the Pay-as-you-go Oyster card are valid on all types of transport in London: underground (the Tube), bus, local suburban trains, London Overground, the trams & the Docklands Light Railway (DLR).